smarthomeNG/plugins/database/README.md

 Before you can use any of the database implementation please make sure to register them in the common configuration file `smarthome.conf`.
 Details see [configuration page](https://github.com/smarthomeNG/smarthome/wiki/Configuration).
-Further details see also the requirements section.
+Further details see also the requirements section below.

 The plugin will create the following database structure: